What caught my eye this week.

 LSE Group: when equities are no longer the stock in trade [Search result] – FT

 Can the UK learn from Australia’s pension savers?
 [Search result] – FT

 Products and services

-Get £50 free trading credit when you open an account with Interactive Investor.
+Get £100 cashback when you open an ISA or trading account with Interactive Investor before 30 November.
 Terms apply – Interactive Investor

 Open an account with low-cost platform InvestEngine via our link and get up to £50 when you invest at least £100 (T&Cs apply.
-Capital at risk) – InvestEngine
+Capital at risk) – InvestEnginex

-Homes for sale with a basement, in pictures – Guardian
+Homes for sale that make a splash, in pictures – Guardian